edanshin/toy-robot-go/README.md

   and REPORT commands.

 ### Test data
-- Test data to exercise the application is provided in the form of unit tests (src/*_test.go).
+- Test data to exercise the application is provided in the form of unit tests (*_test.go).

-- To run all unit tests, execute command "go test -v" in the "src" folder.
+- To run all unit tests, execute command "go test -v" in the project folder.
-- To check test coverage, execute command "go test -v -cover" in the "src" folder.
+- To check test coverage, execute command "go test -v -cover" in the project folder.
-- To run an individual unit test, execute command "go test -run [function name]" in the "src" folder.
+- To run an individual unit test, execute command "go test -run [function name]" in the project folder.

 ### Input
 Input is possible via standard console input as well as via file input.
-Commands will be converted to uppercase automatically and are not case sensitive.
+Commands are not case sensitive.
 - The app allows to execute commands manually after a successful or unsuccessful text file reading.

 ### Output